hhaentze/MRSegmentator/README.md

 conda create -n mrseg python=3.11 pip conda activate mrseg

+# Optionally: install pytorch.
+# conda install pytorch==2.3.1 torchvision==0.18.1 torchaudio==2.3.1 pytorch-cuda=12.1 -c pytorch -c nvidia

 # Install MRSegmentator
 python -m pip install mrsegmentator
 ```
-(Optionally) If the installed pytorch version coming with nnunet is not compatible to your system, you might need to install it manually, please refer to [PyTorch](https://pytorch.org/get-started/locally/).
+If the installed pytorch version is not compatible to your system, you might need to install it manually.
+One common error message is "A module that was compiled using NumPy 1.x cannot be run in
+NumPy 2.2.2 as it may crash."
+Please refer to [PyTorch](https://pytorch.org/get-started/locally/).
+MRSegmentator requires torch <= 2.3.1.

 ## Inference
 MRSegmentator segments all .nii and .nii.gz files in an input directory and writes segmentations to the specified output directory.
 To speed up segmentation you can increase the `--batchsize` or select a single model for inference with `--fold 0`.